mdAliMaaz/mdAliMaaz/README.md

 <p align:"center" style="text-align: justify; margin: 0 50px; font-size: 17px;" >
     I am a passionate, athletic, full stack software developer .
 My aim is to make people's lives better & easier by developing applications and websites.
-Aside from that, I am a very athletic person as I regularly practice  weightlifting and Powerlifting.I also love to read lots of books
+Aside from that, I am a very athletic person as I regularly practice weightlifting .I also love to read lots of books
 <br>
 <br>
 <div align="center">